-6. Specific Safeguarding Issues:
+6. Specific Safeguarding Issues

-There are specific issues that have become critical issues in Safeguarding that Schools will endeavor to ensure ALL their Staff and Governors are familiar with; having processes in place to identify, report, monitor and which are included within teaching:
+There are specific issues that have become critical issues in Safeguarding that Schools will endeavour to ensure ALL their Staff and Local Governors are familiar with; having processes in place to identify, report, monitor and which are included within teaching:

-- Bullying including cyber bullying
+- · Bullying including cyber bullying

 - Child Sexual Exploitation (CSE)

 - Children missing from Education

-- Domestic Violence
+- Domestic Abuse

 - Drugs

 - Fabricated or induced illness

 - Child criminal exploitation county lines

-- Children with family members in prison
+- · Children with family members in prison

 - Faith abuse

 - Female Genital Mutilation (FGM)

 - Forced Marriage

 - Gangs and Youth Violence

 - Gender based violence/Violence against women and girls (VAWG)

 - Hate

 - Mental Health

 - Homelessness

 - So called 'Honour-based' violence

 - Peer on peer abuse

 - Sexual violence and sexual harassment between children in schools

 - Private Fostering

 - Preventing Radicalisation

 - Online abuse/Sexting

 - Teenage Relationship abuse

 - Trafficking

 - Missing children and vulnerable adults

 - Child sexual abuse within the family

 - Poor parenting, particularly in relation to babies and young children

+- Serious violence

-SSCA will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff and Governors.
-Annex A of KCSIE (September 2018) provides more detail on the following:
+An Daras Trust and its schools will incorporate signs of abuse and specific safeguarding issues into briefings, staff induction training, and ongoing development training to all Staff, Local Governors and Directors.
+Annex A of KCSIE (September 2019) provides more detail on the following:

-6.1: Child Sexual Exploitation (CSE)
+6.1 Child Sexual Exploitation (CSE)